 The EFSF and ESM lending rates aim to fully cover their funding and operational costs and reflect the varying risk profiles of each funding instrument.

-For this purpose, the ESM and EFSF have used different funding and lending approaches over time:
+The ESM and EFSF have used different funding and lending approaches over time for the following reasons:

 - Early on, in 2011, the EFSF matched the funds raised from bill and bond sales to a particular programme country’s disbursement schedule, called a back-to-back funding or lending strategy.